kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 ## Non-Goals

 * This proposal does not change the core VPA algorithm or its decision-making process for when to apply the recommended values or set limits proportionally.
+* This proposal does not change the default request-to-limit behavior when the feature flag is enabled.
+Pods managed by VPA objects that do not use the new `RequestToLimitRatio` field will continue to follow the existing behavior.
+For details, see the [Behavior](#behavior) section.

 ## Proposal